 MICHEL BASSOMPIERRE

-Michel Bassompierre is one of the most important artists in the field of contemporary animal sculpture.
+Michel Bassompierre (1948–2026) remains one of the leading artists of contemporary animal sculpture.

-Favouring animals with round shapes, Asian elephants, gorillas, bears and horses, he achieves a form that is both soft and precise, where light never collides with shadow.
+By favoring animals with full, serene silhouettes, such as Asian elephants, gorillas, bears, and horses, he achieved a style that is both gentle and precise, where light glides across surfaces without ever breaking their harmony.

 Video